Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Most integration advice focuses on protecting yourself from the platform.
 Here's what that advice often misses:

-The founders who resist integration the a longest often have the worst outcomes.
+Founders who resist integration the longest often have the worst outcomes.

-There's a difference between advocating for your firm's needs and fighting every change because it's a change.
-Platforms notice which founders they have acquired are constructive partners and which are constant obstacles.
+There's a difference between advocating for your firm's needs and fighting every change because it's a founders they have acquired change.
+Platforms notice which acquired founders are constructive partners and which are constant obstacles.
 The former get more latitude and more resources.
 The latter gets managed more tightly.

 Adaptation isn't surrender.
 It's recognising that you joined a larger organisation and that your job now includes making it work.